NealsSec/NealsSec.github.io/writeups/RE/software/CaveHeroes/CaveHeroes.md

 of it was hazy at best before beginning this project.

 As soon as I opened up the Flash file I immediately began hunting for any function that dealt with saving or loading as my target for this project was undoubtedly the save format.
-With a little hunting I found the handlers section in the updaters section which was full of exporting and importing methods.
+With a little hunting I found the handlers section which was full of exporting and importing methods.

 ![Handlers Folder](pics/9.png)